AhsanRiyad/project_for_Arif_sir/README.md

 > From the root directory, there is file 'address.php' you just need to point the database and root directory from here.

-> change the subdirectory variabla if you are keeping the project in a sub directory.
+> change the subdirectory variable if you are keeping the project in a sub directory.

 # Database
 > sql file is in the folder 'sql_file'